 |Optional field trips||$250|

 **Room and board costs are, as mentioned above, estimated for simple-to-average living in Nepal.
 If you would like to rent an apartment, costs will vary depending on location and size.
 These days, smaller apartments start around US$180 per month, but can be as expensive as US$350 per month.
 Larger, fancy apartments can cost as much as US$460 per month.
 Costs increase the closer the apartment is to the stupa.
 Further away from the center of Boudhanath, rooms and apartments tend to be cheaper.
-In terms of food cost, it is cheaper if you cook for yourself or eat at the RYI restaurant (about US$2 for lunch) than eating at recommended restaurants nearby (about US$4.50 for lunch).
+In terms of food cost, it is cheaper if you cook for yourself or eat at the Utpala Cafe (about US$3 for lunch) than eating at recommended restaurants nearby (about US$4.50 for lunch).
 Local restaurants that do not cater to foreigners are even cheaper, but the chances of getting ill from eating at these restaurants is quite high.
-One of the cheapest options is living with a Tibetan or Nepalese family, who usually charge about US$150 for a room, breakfast, and dinner.
+One of the cheapest options is living with a Tibetan or Nepalese family, who usually charge about US$200 for a room, breakfast, and dinner.
 Another cheap option is to rent an apartment, share rooms with other students, and cook for yourselves.